Heat pumps

 Heat pumps#

 Heat pumps can take heat from the ground or the air and heat your building by using the same kind of technology as refrigerators, but in reverse.
 Ground source heat pumps always heat water and use that to heat the building.
 Air source heat pumps can heat water, but they can also heat the air in the building directly.
 Because they produce a lower temperature than a boiler, they are usually run for long periods.
-That means they suit buildings in high occupancy, although long slow heating is also good for using stone as a store of heat, and, for instance, the Church of England has case studies showing a heat pump used for a church in less frequent use.
+That means they suit buildings in high occupancy, although long slow heating is also good for using thick stone walls as a store of heat, and, for instance, the Church of England has case studies showing a heat pump used for a church in less frequent use.

-The upfront costs of installing a heat pump are relatively high but if you can raise them, the running costs make it worth it.
-At their best, they are 3.5 times as effficient as using electricity directly to heat the building.
+The upfront costs of installing a heat pump are relatively high.
 The UK Government aspires to help industry make heat pumps cost the same as boilers by 2030.
-There are generous grants available to those who want to install them now.
+Meanwhile, there are often generous grants available to those who want to install them now.

 heat pump

-How easy it is to put a heat pump in depends on the building.
-Ground source heat pumps are relatively expensive and require a reasonable amount of space to install - either several hundred square meters of land or the right underlying geology and access for drilling equipment that can lay pipes vertically.
 Air source heat pumps (ASHP) designed for commercial premises can also be very expensive.
-That means community buildings often need to install 2 or 3 domestic models, each about the size of a large suitcase, or to combine an ASHP with another source of heating, either temporarily or permanently.
-This is not practical in some buildings and can be inconvenient, although it does at least mean that if one breaks down there’s still some heat.
+That means larger community buildings often need to install 2 or 3 domestic models, each about the size of a large suitcase, or to combine an ASHP with another source of heating, either temporarily or permanently.
+This is not practical in some buildings but has some advantages.
+If an air source heat pump happens to run its defrost cycle when the space is in use, the building might cool and take a while to come back to temperature - but with more than one pump, it’s unlikely to happen to both at the same time.
+Also, if one pump breaks down, at least there’s still some heat.

 For pumps that heat water, if your radiators are big enough, you might be able to get away with using them, but often venues need bigger ones.
 Even if your radiators will work, your pipework might be too narrow to deliver the water fast enough.
 Changing to underfloor heating gives better results and better comfort for lower energy input, especially for lossy buildings in high use.
 Everyone likes warm feet!